 April 13, 2017

 Several years ago, one of my daughters moved to Michigan for her husband’s job.
-After living there for a while, she explained to me that in the San Fernando Valley we only have three seasons – spring, summer and fall.
-I think this might have been after the winter where they had 70 days when the temperature reached 0 degrees Fahrenheit or lower.
+After living there for a while, she explained to me that in the San Fernando Valley, we only have three seasons – spring, summer, and fall.
+I think this might have been after the winter when they had 70 days when the temperature reached 0 degrees Fahrenheit or lower.
 That’s 0 degrees as in 32 degrees below freezing.
 When a cold day for us is when the high only gets into the 50s, she pointedly insists that that’s not winter.

 For each person, there is the overriding reality that Jesus will return and we need to be spiritually prepared.
 For someone who has not accepted Jesus Christ’s gift of forgiveness and salvation, that would be the first step.
 For Christ-followers, living faithfully to serve him with the perspective of eternity is always critical.

-Additionally, we each have personal seasons in life that affect us spiritually: newlywed, raising young kids, grieving the loss of a loved one, empty-nest, and many many other situations that affect our lives.
-I want Jesus to be in the middle of each season, and I also want to recognize that it there are adjustments to be made and Holy Spirit wisdom for living out each particular season.
+Additionally, we each have personal seasons in life that affect us spiritually: newlywed, raising young kids, grieving the loss of a loved one, empty nest, and many many other situations that affect our lives.
+I want Jesus to be in the middle of each season, and I also want to recognize that there are adjustments to be made and the Holy Spirit’s wisdom for living out each particular season.

 March 27, 2017